raspibolt/raspibolt/guide/bonus/bitcoin/mempool.md

 ## Mempool in action

-Point your browser to the secure access point provided by the nginx web proxy, for example [http://raspibolt.local:4200](http://raspibolt.local:4200){:target="_blank"} (or your nodes IP address, e.g. https://192.168.0.20:4200).
+Point your browser to the secure access point provided by the frontend, for example [http://raspibolt.local:4200](http://raspibolt.local:4200){:target="_blank"} (or your nodes IP address, e.g. https://192.168.0.20:4200).

 ---